modernmt/modernmt/README.md

  - Luck.
 How close the random initial parameters are to the convergence.

 Expect a few days for a 1B words model with 1000 sentences used for tuning.

+Tuning and evaluate runs also on a distributed MMT.

 ## MMT distributed (Optional)